eldoy/mongocore/README.md

 * Read and write access control for each key
 * Request cache, counter cache, track changes

-We're using a YAML schema file, which supports default values, data types, and security levels for each key.
+The schema is specified with a YAML file which supports default values, data types, and security levels for each key.

 ### Installation
 ```